 4SC's research and development programs have shown that a single compound can have utility in different clinical indications.
 This has the benefit of enlarging the Company's product pipeline, as well as increasing the value of the respective project and reducing the overall risk at 4SC.
-One such example is resminostat, which is being evaluated by 4SC and its partner Yakult Honsha in clinical studies in two different indications: CTCL and biliary tract cancer.
+One such example is domatinostat, which is being evaluated by 4SC in clinical studies in three different indications: melanoma, microsatellite-stable gastrointestinal cancer and MCC.